Butler vs. Cal College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Butler Performance Insights

-- The Golden Bears have a +14 scoring differential, topping opponents by 1.7 points per game.
-They're putting up 74.6 points per game, 178th in college basketball, and are allowing 72.9 per contest to rank 224th in college basketball.
+- The Bulldogs average 82.1 points per game (52nd in college basketball) while giving up 67.9 per outing (110th in college basketball).
+They have a +128 scoring differential overall and outscore opponents by 14.2 points per game.

-- Cal averages 35.4 rebounds per game (89th in college basketball) while conceding 26.5 per contest to opponents.
-It outrebounds opponents by 8.9 boards per game.
+- Butler pulls down 34.9 rebounds per game (111th in college basketball) while conceding 32.8 per contest to its opponents.
+It outrebounds opponents by 2.1 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.